bristlemouth/bm_core/docs/reference/wrappers.md

 BmErr bm_rtc_get(RtcTimeAndDate *time_and_date);
 uint64_t bm_rtc_get_micro_seconds(RtcTimeAndDate *time_and_date);
 ```
-All of the rtc wrapper functions are required by the BCMP time ?module?.
+All of the rtc wrapper functions are required by the BCMP time module.
 They are used to set/get/sync time between Bristlemouth devices.

 ## `bm_configs_generic.h`